| |

 • Pour the hot milk over shortening, salt, and molasses.
 Stir until shortening melts.
 Cool the mixture until it is lukewarm and then stir in 1 cup of the flour, the yeast mixture, and the oats.
 Stir in enough additional flour to make a soft dough.

 • Turn the dough out onto a lightly floured surface and knead until smooth and elastic, about 10 minutes.
-If it is sticky, incorporate extra flour.
+If it is quite sticky, incorporate extra flour.
 Shape the dough into a ball and place it in a large buttered bowl; turn the dough over to grease both sides with the butter.

 • Cover the bowl with a kitchen towel and let it rise in a warm place until nearly doubled in size, about 1 hour.
-Punch down; cover and let rest 10 minutes. form into two loaves.
+Punch down; cover and let rest 10 minutes.
+Form into two loaves.
 Place in greased 9-by-5-by-3-inch loaf pans.
 Brush tops with melted butter.

 • Cover the pans with a kitchen towel and let the dough rise for about 45 minutes to 1 hour, or until nearly double in size.

 • Brush with more melted butter while hot for a softer crust.
+Makes 2 loaves, about 12 slices each.

 Sliced oatmeal bread on a cutting board.